 Texas rat snakes live solitary lives except during mating season when males will actively search out females for breeding.
 Mating typically occurs in the spring months after the snakes emerge from hibernation, though it may occur throughout the summer months as well.
 After mating, the females will lay clutches of 7–20 eggs which hatch after about two months of incubation.

-See also What is Tasmanian Tiger Snake Animal
+See also What is Telescope Fish Animal

 In general, Texas rat snakes do not interact with other species of snake except when competing for food or mates in some cases.
 However, they have been known to interact with other species such as gopher snakes and coral snakes; this interaction is usually antagonistic rather than social.